falcosecurity/falco-website/content/en/blog/adaptive-syscalls-selection/index.md

   </img>
 </a><br><br>

+## New Configuration Options

-In detail, the `base_syscalls` section provides two configuration options:
+As discussed above, Falco 0.35 allows users to define a customized base set of syscalls to monitor.
+This is done via the `base_syscalls` setting, which provides two configuration options:

 - The `custom_set` option enables users to define a custom list of syscalls to monitor in Falco in addition to the syscalls from each Falco rule.
 It supports both positive notation, where a syscall is specified to be activated, and negative notation, indicated by `!` followed by the syscall name, to deactivate a syscall even if it is used in the ruleset.
 This flexibility allows users to have precise control over which syscalls are included or excluded in the `sys_enter` and `sys_exit` tracepoints, ensuring a tailored configuration that aligns with their specific requirements, use cases and cost budget.